 - a.
 Principles of Consolidation The consolidated financial statements include the accounts of Park and its subsidiaries.
 All significant intercompany balances and transactions have been eliminated. - b.
 Use of Estimates The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results may differ from those estimates. - c.
 Accounting Period The Company's fiscal year is the 52- or 53-week period ending the Sunday nearest to the last day of February.
-The 2024 fiscal year ended on March 3, 2024 and consisted of 53 weeks; the 2023 and 2022 fiscal years ended on February 26, 2023 and February 27, 2022, respectively, and each consisted of 52 weeks. - d.
+The 2025 and 2023 fiscal years ended on March 2, 2025 and February 26, 2023, respectively, each consisted of 52 weeks while the 2024 fiscal year ended on March 3, 2024 consisted of 53 weeks. - d.
 Fair Value Measurements Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability (i.e., the "exit price") in an orderly transaction between market participants at the measurement date.